Dual Citizenship (RA 9225)

 Dual Citizenship Application Form (click here).

-Natural-born Filipinos who lost their Filipino citizenship through naturalization in a foreign country may re-acquire Philippine citizenship by taking the Philippine Oath of Allegiance before a duly authorized Philippine official.
+Republic Act No. 9225, otherwise known as the Citizenship Retention and Reacquisition Act of 2003, but more commonly known as the Dual Citizenship Law, enables natural-born Filipinos who lost their Filipino citizenship through naturalization in a foreign country to re-acquire Philippine citizenship by taking the Philippine Oath of Allegiance before a duly authorized Philippine official.
 The Philippine Oath of Allegiance does not require a person to renounce his allegiance to any other country.

 WHO ARE NATURAL BORN FILIPINOS ?